Policy Choice in Time Series by Empirical Welfare Maximization: Introduction

 Taking into account these challenges, we propose time-series empirical welfare maximization (T-EWM) methods that construct an empirical welfare criterion based on a historical average of the outcomes and obtain a policy rule by maximizing the empirical welfare criterion over a class of policy rules.
-We then clarify the conditions on the causal structure and data generating process under which T-EWM methods consistently estimate a policy rule that is optimal in terms of conditional welfare.
+We then clarify the conditions on the causal structure and data-generating process under which T-EWM methods consistently estimate a policy rule that is optimal in terms of unconditional or conditional welfare.
 Extending the regret bound analysis of \cite{manski2004statistical} and \cite{kitagawa2018should} to time-series dependent observations, we obtain a finite-sample uniform bound for welfare regret.
-We then characterize the convergence of welfare regret and establish the minimax rate optimality of the T-EWM rule.
+Moreover, we characterize the convergence of welfare regret and establish the nonasymptotic upper bounds of the T-EWM rule.

-Our development of T-EWM builds on the recent potential outcome time-series literature including \cite{angrist2018semiparametric}, \cite{bojinov2019time}, and \cite{rambachan2021when}.
+Our development of T-EWM builds on the recent potential outcome time-series literature including \cite{white2010granger}, \cite{angrist2018semiparametric}, \cite{bojinov2019time}, and \cite{rambachan2021when}.
 In particular, to identify the counterfactual welfare criterion, we employ the sequential exogeneity restriction considered in \cite{bojinov2019time}.
-These studies focus on retrospective evaluation of the causal impact of policies observed in historical data, and do not analyze how to perform future policy choice based on the historical evidence.
+Our framework of T-EWM is also closely related to the literature of switchback experiments in which experimenters repeatedly and randomly assign treatments on a fixed unit over multiple periods; see \cite{Bojinov_etal2023}, \cite{Hu_Wager2023}, \cite{Liang_Recht2025}, and references therein.
+This line of literature focuses on either retrospective evaluation of the causal impact of policies observed in historical data or estimation and inference for various average treatment effects taking into account dynamic causal (carryover) effects.
+In contrast, our focus is on how to perform ex ante policy choices based on the historical evidence.